 Population Estimation And Spatial Ecology

-We are part of the Department of Forestry at Southern Illinois University.
+We are part of the Forestry Program at Southern Illinois University.
 Our research group focuses on applied wildlife conservation and management through the study of distributions and demographics of animal populations and communities.
 We work across taxa - birds, mammals, reptiles, and amphibians - on issues related to endangered species recovery, land management practices, and the conservation of biodiversity.
-Please explore our research projects and reach out to lab members with questions or potential collaborations.

 Our lab’s mission is to carry out science that informs responsible management and conservation of natural resources for the benefit of local communities and beyond.
 We strive to be a supportive, open, and inclusive group of researchers, and are continuously looking for ways to positively impact our community and ecosystems.

 Recent research led by Dr. Pease on the economic impact of vagrant bird species - namely, the steller’s sea eagle - in North America was published today in People and Nature.